SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/basic-form-validations.md

  }
 ```

 and assign that function with input parameter 'shouldBeGreater' (operator in this case) to the corresponding field.
-In the same way we can pass multiple input parameters via arguments attribute in case function requires more and add them to the validation function respectively.
+In the same way, we can pass multiple input parameters via arguments attribute, in case the function requires more, and add them to the validation function respectively.

-## How to override existing validation in custom App
+## Overriding Existing Validation in Custom Application

-In order to override some predefined validation, customers should be able to do that in their modules by referencing their custom functions with the same name as existing ones.
+To override a predefined validation, in your modules you need to reference your custom functions with the same name as the existing ones.
 Let's try to override compareToCurrentDate function, so that it just logs customized message and returns always true for validation.
-We will start in one of our modules by specifying following configuration:
+We will start in one of our modules by specifying the following configuration:

 X-module.ts